Activities

 Everyone in the club rides lightweight, dropped handlebar bikes.
 Most have gears, some ride fixed wheel.
 A mountain bike with slick tyres is OK, but the extra weight will make it a bit harder.
 In winter we prefer you to have mudguards, as riding without can make life very unpleasant for others if it is very wet.
 Many members have “winter bikes” for this purpose.

 We naturally like members to wear club kit.
-Our kit is from a top Italian producer and is subsidised by the club so it is of excellent quality and good value. (link HERE to club kit).
+Our kit is from Kalas and is of excellent quality and good value, details here.
 We recommend proper cycle clothing, particularly cycling shorts with proper padding (worn without anything underneath), and closely fitting cycling jerseys.
 We also recommend cycling shoes with cleats for clip-in pedals.
 If it looks like rain bring a waterproof that packs up really small.

 New members have to buy all the beers for senior club members.
 No, only kidding, part of the fun of joining a club is the help and advice that is available to you from life-long cyclists.
 They will be happy to explain the small amount of cycling etiquette to you.